 Q: WHEN CAN A PNM WITHDRAW AND STILL PARTICIPATE IN THE NEXT RECRUITMENT CYCLE?

 A: PNMs can withdraw at any point before completing the MRABA and still be eligible for the next recruitment cycle (i.e. they can attend Preference Night events but they cannot submit final preferences).
 If a PNM withdraws after this point (e.g. after receiving a bid) they must wait a full calendar year to participate in recruitment again.
 For fall recruitment, they must wait until next fall; for winter recruitment, they must wait until next winter.

 Q: HOW DOES A PNM WITHDRAW OUT OF RECRUITMENT?

-A: Before you withdraw from recruitment you must sit down with their Rho Chi and have a discussion with them about why you want to withdraw from recruitment.
-If you choose to withdraw after this conversation you must fill out the Withdrawal Google Form (provided to the Rho Chis).
+A: Before you withdraw from recruitment you must sit down with their Rho Gamma and have a discussion with them about why you want to withdraw from recruitment.
+If you choose to withdraw after this conversation you must fill out the Withdrawal Google Form (provided to the Rho Gamma).
 Please note, after you fill out this form and hits submit they cannot re-enter the current recruitment process.
 You will still be eligible for Snap Bidding, Continuous Open Bidding, and future recruitment cycles.

 Q: IF A PNM WANTS TO DROP OUT AND TRY AGAIN, HOW LIKELY IS IT THAT THEY GET THE CHAPTER THEY WANT NEXT TIME?